barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 We're not quite finished with this while loop just yet, we need to do two things:

-- **except StaleElementReferenceException** - our WebElement can be destroyed and re-rendered in the DOM so we'll need to retry by using
+- **except StaleElementReferenceException** - our WebElement can be destroyed and re-rendered in the DOM, so we'll need to retry by using
   `continue` if our reference becomes stale.
 [This StackOverflow answer by user Ardesco](https://stackoverflow.com/a/16244739/9472445) describes the